jorgeolive/mazegame/README.md

 - Randomized BFS graph generation algorythm, implemented at the backend.
 - Optimized shortest path finding algorythms for the monsters.
 TODO

-There're some optimizations on the algorithm side, to convert array into maps to achieve O(1) perf. for the most part.
+There're some optimizations to be analyzed:
+*on the algorithm side, such as pre-compile the maze adjancecy list paths.
+*on the Maze react component so it's not re-rendered every time a movement comes.
+Only cells should be.

 On the tech side, obviously it's heavily based on socket.io library, which feels blazing fast.

 Features to add eventually: